 Prerequisite – Access and trunk ports

-Suppose we have made 2 logical group of devices (vlan) named sales and finance.
-If a device in sales department wants to communicate with a device in finance department, inter Vlan routing has to be performed.
+Suppose we have made 2 logical groups of devices (VLAN) named sales and finance.
+If a device in the sales department wants to communicate with a device in the finance department, inter-VLAN routing has to be performed.
 These can be performed by either router or layer 3 switches.

-SVI is a logical interface on a multilayer switch which provides layer 3 processing for packets to all switch ports associated with that VLAN.
-A single SVI can be created for a Vlan.
-SVI for layer 3 switch provides both management and routing services while SVI on layer 2 switch provides only management services like creating vlans or telnet/SSH services.
+Switch Virtual Interface (SVI): SVI is a logical interface on a multilayer switch that provides layer 3 processing for packets to all switch ports associated with that VLAN.
+A single SVI can be created for a VLAN.
+SVI on the layer 3 switch provides both management and routing services while SVI on layer 2 switch provides only management services like creating VLANs or telnet/SSH services.

-Process of Inter Vlan Routing by Layer 3 Switch: The SVI created for the respective Vlan acts a default gateway for that Vlan just like the sub-interface of the router (in the process of Router On a stick).
-If the packet is to be delivered to different vlan i.e inter Vlan Routing is to be performed on layer 3 switch then first the packet is delivered to layer 3 switch and then to destination just like in the process of router on a stick.
+Process of Inter Vlan Routing by Layer 3 Switch: The SVI created for the respective VLAN acts as a default gateway for that VLAN just like the sub-interface of the router (in the process of Router On a stick).
+If the packet is to be delivered to different VLANs i.e inter VLAN Routing is to be performed on the layer 3 switch then first the packet is delivered to the layer 3 switch and then to the destination just like in the process of the router on a stick.

 Here is a topology in which we have a layer 3 switch connected to host devices namely PC1, PC2, PC3, PC4.
-The hosts PC1, PC2 will be in Vlan 10 and PC3, PC4 will be in Vlan 20.
-Giving IP address to All hosts.
+The hosts PC1, PC2 will be in Vlan 10, and PC3, PC4 will be in Vlan 20.
+Giving IP addresses to All hosts.
 PC1-192.168.1.10/24, PC2-192.168.1.20/24, PC3 – 192.168.2.10/24, PC4-192.168.2.20/24.

-Now creating SVI for vlan 2 giving it IP address 192.168.1.1/24 and SVI for vlan 3 giving IP address 192.168.2.1/24
+Now creating SVI for VLAN 2 giving it IP address 192.168.1.1/24 and SVI for VLAN 3 giving IP address 192.168.2.1/24